+Two weeks ago I went to a trials training school hosted by Northwest Cycle featuring the 6-time national champion Flying Ryan Young.
 With 22 riders and a beautiful Saturday we really got worked over and started gaining ground on critical techniques.
 Ryan took plenty of time adjusting and setting-up each bike before we started training.
 Handlebars moved forward.
 Brake pedals leveled, levers turned upward.
 He explained the logic in each adjustment.
 OH,,, and 6 PSI front tires with 4PSI rears.

 Once we started riding Ryan would take 5+ minutes to explain a maneuver and then demo it for us.
 Once we thought we had it in mind we'd all start riding and executing.
 Thanks to our host, Jeff, we had plenty of grassy space for initial practice.
 Balance, front wheel hops, rear wheel hops, tight turns.
 Best tip on turns was to force youself to move your head over to the outside hand grip and focus on your gloved hand.
 That really leans the bike down hard to the inside.

 Then we headed to an up-hill powerline for off-camber turns, clutch friction-point training and downhill braking.
 After lunch we headed into the woods where Ryan had taped off one "section" for us to practice on.
 I really sucked on that one.

 Sunday was more of the same plus floater-turns and flip-turns (in a constant drizzling rain).
 These turns were way beyond mey skill level at this point.